-So far, you have learned that the biggest factor affecting motorcycle prices throughout the year is the weather.
+So far, you have learned that the most significant factor affecting motorcycle prices throughout the year is the weather.
 Colder weather means better prices.

-But what happens if you live in an area where there are no real winters, and the temperatures remain favorable throughout the year?
+But what happens if you live in an area without real winters and the temperatures remain favourable throughout the year?

 Is it worth waiting for the winter to buy a motorcycle?

-Now that you know when the worst time to buy a motorcycle is, you can also make a more educated guess on when the best time to buy a motorcycle is.
+Now that you know the worst time to buy a motorcycle, you can also make a more educated guess on the best time to buy a bike.

-Generally, the best time to buy a motorcycle is during the colder months when the motorcycle season slowly comes to an end.
+Generally, the best time to buy a motorcycle is during the colder months when the motorcycle season slowly ends.

-Since some motorcycles can sometimes be bought between 5% to 25% cheaper during the winter season, many buyers may prefer to wait for the motorcycle season to end before they start browsing offers.
+Since some motorcycles can sometimes be bought between 5% and 25% cheaper during the winter season, many buyers may prefer to wait for the motorcycle season to end before they start browsing offers.

-There are a few things you should consider if you are buying a motorcycle in the winter.
+You should consider a few things if you are buying a motorcycle in the winter.

 Buying a motorcycle in the winter will undoubtedly give the buyer an advantage in negotiating a lower price.
-Some sellers who are already considering selling their motorcycle would prefer to sell their motorcycle at a lower price simply because they want to cut down on the expenses associated with owning a motorcycle—that they may not be able to use—during the winter.
+Some sellers considering selling their motorcycle would prefer to sell their bike at a lower price simply because they want to cut down on the expenses associated with owning a bike—that they may not be able to use—during the winter.

 But this also applies to you.
-Not only can testing and riding a motorcycle home during the winter be more dangerous and uncomfortable, but you will also have to take into account the additional expenses like motorcycle storage, maintenance, cleaning, and insurance.
+Testing and riding a motorcycle home during the winter can be more dangerous and uncomfortable, but you must also consider additional expenses like motorcycle storage, maintenance, cleaning, and insurance.

-During the winter most sellers are selling only if they really have to.
+During the winter, most sellers sell only if they have to.

 And all these extra expenses—and let’s not forget that households also see an increase in utility bills during the winter—can force people to sell.
 This is why sellers can still make good money even if they drop the price of their motorcycle by a few hundred dollars.

-Nonetheless, many sellers will understand that they just have to wait for a few months, and they will be able to sell their motorcycle at the asking price.
+Nonetheless, many sellers will understand that they just have to wait for a few months and will be able to sell their motorcycle at the asking price.
 Because of this, there is often a more limited selection of motorcycles, and you may not find something worth buying.

-Dealers can also be more willing to lower motorcycle prices, especially if the season has been particularly bad, and they need to meet their quotas.
+Dealers can also be more willing to lower motorcycle prices, especially if the season has been awful and they must meet their quotas.

 Do your research.
 Find out how much the motorcycles you are looking for sell for.

 Other riders are also well aware of the motorcycle price dynamics.
-You are unlikely to find exactly what you are looking for in a matter of a few days, but this does not mean you cannot eventually find your dream motorcycle at a great price.
+You are unlikely to find exactly what you are looking for in a few days, but this does not mean you cannot eventually find your dream motorcycle at a great price.

-Be patient and check the ads as often as you can—don’t rush it.
+Be patient and check the ads as often as possible—don’t rush it.

 Generally speaking, buying a motorcycle in the wintertime and selling it at the beginning of spring till the end of the summer is the best practice that ensures good returns and prices.